suit-wg/architecture/draft-ietf-suit-architecture.md

   firmware image consists of software components from multiple companies.

-* Device: The device is the recipient of the firmware image and the manifest.
-The goal is to update the firmware of the device.
+* Firmware Consumer: The firmware consumer is the recipient of the firmware image and the manifest.
+The terms device and firmware consumer are used interchangably since the firmware consumer is one software component running on the device.
   A single device may need to obtain more than one firmware image and manifest to succesfully perform an update.

-* Communicator: The communicator component of the device interacts with the firmware update server.
-It receives firmware images and triggers an update, if needed.
-  The communicator either polls a firmware update server for the most recent manifest/firmware or manifests/firmware images are pushed to it.
-Note that the firmware update process may involve multiple stages since one or multiple manifests may need to be downloaded before the communicator can fetch one or multiple firmware images/software components.

 * Status Tracker: The status tracker offers device management functionality that includes keep track of the firmware update